 Ashley Massaro won the 2005 Diva Search and was immediately placed on TV with no wrestling training beyond how to do a monkey flip.
 She later revealed in an interview that she had only been trained on a per-match basis (if one looks at her matches, that explains a lot).
 This resulted in frequent injuries for her.
 She was even placed on a WrestleMania card purely because of her Playboy cover and had to compete with a broken foot.
 She and Melina also claimed that they spent most of the night in gorilla position not knowing if the match was going to happen.

 WWE generally takes care of medical expenses, which is good, but are not above cutting the contracts of talent who have not made a full recovery, even if they require more medical attention for injuries received on the job.
-The most infamous case of this was Test but Russian kick boxer, Anna Bogomazova, who at first was still praising WWE even after release, later changed her tune when she realized she wasn't going to get the necessary compensation to get her arm fixed after it was injured in NXT (and she didn't know about the Test case)
+The most infamous case of this was Test but Russian kick boxer, Anna Bogomazova, who at first was still praising WWE even after release, later changed her tune when she realized she wasn't going to get the necessary compensation for her arm after it was injured in NXT.
+(She didn't know about the Test case)

 Financial abuse is sadly incredibly common in TNA, a company which is backed by an (unaccountable) heiress to a million dollar Texas energy company and has a weekly TV deal.